wilcoxmd/particle-setup-web/README.md

 );
 ```

-You'll also need to create more placeholders in the local application whereever you decide they are relevant.
-You can see an example of this in the local app's `TestComponent`
+You'll also need to create more placeholders in the local application wherever you decide they are relevant.
+You can see an example of this in the local app's `TestComponent`.

+Finally, as you develop your local application, make sure you encode any images as base64 and include the encoded URI as the image source attribute.
+This will allow them to be inserted directly into the localfile.
+The build process should handle this automatically for any small images you include (< 8 Kb), but you'll want to encode any large images yourself with an online converter.

 ## Development